[blog]_[SEO - Five Great Features of GA4]_[Blog Picture]

 Cedarwood Nominated For 12 European Search Awards

-Delighted to kick off the week by announcing that we have been nominated for 12 European Search Awards, it’s great to see everyone’s hard work rewarded over the last 12 months & to be recognised for some of the great client achievements we’ve had in this time!
+We are delighted to announce that we have been nominated for 12 European Search Awards.
+It’s great to see everyone’s hard work recognised for some of the great client achievements we’ve had.

 Some of our nominations include: